 2019 Global Botanic Garden Fund Grant Winners Announced

 In 2019, BGCI received 72 applications from 64 different institutions from 39 different countries.
 This year, BGCI’s Global Botanic Garden Fund will provide 17 grants totaling $33,013.
-Eight grants will be provided through unrestricted funding of the GBGF, four through Minnesota Landscape Arboretum/BGCI funding, and five through ArbNet/BGCI funding.
+Eight grants will be provided through funding from the Global Botanic Garden Fund, four through Minnesota Landscape Arboretum/BGCI funding, and five through ArbNet/BGCI funding.

 Global Botanic Garden Fund Grants